SlicerMorph/W_2020/Lab07_Auto3dgm/README.md

 Click on **Start mesh visualization viewer**.

-**For Windows users:**

 You can select either **visualize phase 1 alignment** or **visualize phase 2 alignment**.
-The aligned shapes will be shown in a pop-up browser window shown below.
+The aligned shapes will be shown in a pop-up browser window.
 :bangbang: Very Important :bangbang: make sure you click on **Start mesh visualization viewer** button after you finish the visualization.

 **For Mac users:**
-If you are using the customized version of 3D Slicer for this workshop, please DO NOT click on the **visualize phase 1 alignment** or **visualize phase 2 alignment** buttons.
-Slicer will crash. :trollface: Please do the following instead.
+If you are using the customized version of 3D Slicer for this workshop, Slicer might crash. :trollface:
+If that happens, please do the following instead.

 Launch your browser and direct it to '' http://localhost:8000/index.html ''

-If you are using the latest nightly built or the stable version of 3D Slicer, you can follow the same instructions as for Windows users.
+If you are using the latest nightly built or the stable version of 3D Slicer, there will be no problems.

 ## 5. SlicerMorph with auto3dgm pseudolandmarks